 Flood routing through a culvert can be time-consuming.
-It is recommended that appropriate software be used to route floods through a culvert to evaluate an existing culvert (review), or to select a culvert size that satisfies given criteria (design).
+It is recommended that the HYDRAIN system be used, because it contains software that very quickly routes floods through a culvert to evaluate an existing culvert (review), or to select a culvert size that satisfies given criteria (design).